Police and Policing

 • The Science of Justice: Race, Arrests, and Police Use of Force Center for Policing Equity, July, 2016“[T]he analyses of 12 law enforcement departments from geographically and demographically diverse locations revealed that racial disparities in police use of force persist even when controlling for racial distribution of local arrest rates.”

-• Stop and frisk dropping but still ineffective Prison Policy Initiative, May, 2016“The number of stop and frisks has gone down in recent years, but the practice is still not working.”
+• report thumbnail Stop and frisk dropping but still ineffective Prison Policy Initiative, May, 2016“The number of stop and frisks has gone down in recent years, but the practice is still not working.”

 • Police Integrity Lost: A Study of Law Enforcement Officers Arrested U.S. Department of Justice, April, 2016“This study is a quantitative content analysis of archived news articles and court records reporting on the arrest(s) of law enforcement officers in the United States from 2005-2011.”